PREPARING FOR PLASTIC SURGERY

 - OK: chocolate (yay!), cocoa, salt, pepper, some spices, sugar, syrup, vinegar

-- Vitamins to avoid and vitamins that are OK to take before your plastic surgery
+Vitamins to take before your plastic surgery

 - Vitamin E – since Vitamin E is associated with increased bleeding, it and surgery almost never mix well.